Subjects of Instruction

 This course explores the science and practices of temperate agroforestry, covering current knowledge of agroforestry science and shedding light on the myths and assumptions that have yet to be tested regarding the integration of trees in agricultural systems.
 The course begins with an overview of modern agriculture to help us better understand why agroforestry systems have potential to improve the sustainability of farming systems.
 We also cover the social science regarding agroforestry and why it has not been widely adopted.
 Silvopasture and forest farming systems are the primary focus, but windbreaks, alley cropping, and riparian forest buffers are also covered.
 The field of agroforestry has struggled with the promotion of hypothetical practices; this course introduces students to real-world production agroforestry systems and helps them better contribute to financially viable and environmentally sound agricultural operations.
 3 Course cr

-ENV 695a, Yale Forest Forum Series: Understanding Climate-Smart Forestry in Practice
+ENV 695a, Yale Forest Forum Series: The Future of Mature and Old-Growth Forests in the US

 ENV 704a, Workshop on Remote Sensing and Photogrammetry with Drones